erica63/erica63/README.md

 ### Hi 👋
 I'm Erica from Cyprus.
-I'm currently studying abroad in the UK as a Computer Science university student at De Montfort.
-I enjoy UI, UX, and design as a general.
+I'm currently studying abroad in the UK as a Computer Science student at De Montfort University.

+I have worked with many different programming languages like Scala, PHP, Java, JavaScript and C#.

+I enjoy UI, UX, and building meaningful responsive websites.

 <!--
 **erica63/erica63** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.